Ideas-on-Stage/ideasonstage.com/content/business-presentation-revolution/book/_index.en.md

 If you’d like to hear more about why we need a revolution, why the world needs another presentation book, and why Phil wrote Business Presentation Revolution, you’ll find the answers in this video podcast also featuring the head of Ideas on Stage USA, Rose Bloomfield.

 {{% youtube yHyLiVrM-J8 %}}

+If you need help making your next presentation or business event a success, let us know.
+[You can find more details on our services here](https://www.ideasonstage.com/services/), or contact us using the form below.